JWST Spectroscopic Insights Into the Diversity of Galaxies in the First 500 Myr: Short-Lived Snapshots Along a Common Evolutionary Pathway: What Drives the Diversity of Galaxies Within the First 500 Myr?

 A number of recent studies have reported nitrogen-enhancement (relative to oxygen) in objects with strong \civ\ emission (e.g., \citealt{cameron23,castellano24,topping24,naidu25}), hinting at common underlying ISM and stellar properties.
 Given the extreme conditions characteristic of the strong \civ\ emitters outlined in this study, it is conceivable that strong nitrogen emitters trace similarly extreme conditions and may be subject to the same duty cycle advocated for in the previous section.
 In such a case, the implications would be that the processes driving such nitrogen enhancement represent a common but brief characteristic among the general $z\geqslant10$ population, visible only in short-lived periods along a source's recent star formation history.

-With this in mind, Figure~\ref{fig:stack} already hints at such a scenario through a \civ-\niv] association: the \civ-strong composite shows a clear detection of \niv] emission (as well as a tentative \niii] line), while none of the \civ-weak composites show convincing evidence for similar nitrogen emission.
+With this in mind, Figure~\ref{fig:stack} already hints at such a scenario through a \civ-\niv] association: the \civ-strong composite shows a clear detection of \niv] emission (as well as a tentative 2.2$\sigma$ \niii] line), while none of the \civ-weak composites show convincing evidence for similar nitrogen emission.
 To verify the abundances that these line detections and ratios imply, we use \texttt{PyNeb} \citep{luridiana15} to determine ionic abundances of nitrogen and carbon, while using the gas-phase oxygen metallicities derived in Section~\ref{subsec:ciii} for oxygen abundances.
-We assume an electron density of $n_{\rm e}=30,000$ cm$^{-3}$ from the high-ionisation zone relation of \citet{topping25b}, determined from the \ciii] doublet.
-Measurements at such high redshifts are scarce, and while electron densities in both low- and high-ionisation have been shown to evolve strongly between $z\simeq0-5$, the evolution appears to plateau at higher redshift and order-of-magnitude deviations from the relation are not expected.
-The largest source of uncertainty comes from a lack of constraints on the electron temperature -- although the resolution at the reddest end of the prism allows for detections of the [\oiii]$\lambda$4363 \AA\ line, strong [\oiii]$\lambda$5008 \AA\ emission is beyond NIRSpec's coverage.
-We therefore assume a range of values 15,000-20,000 $K$, which is in line with auroral line temperature measurements at $z\simeq9-10$ \citep{sanders_metal,pollock25}, and assume a fiducial value of 17,000 $K$ from the only such estimate at $z\geqslant10$ \citep{hsiao24b}.
+We assume an electron density of $n_{\rm e}=30,000$ cm$^{-3}$ from the intermediate-ionisation zone relation of \citet{topping25b}, determined from the \ciii] doublet.
+Measurements at such high redshifts are scarce (e.g., \citealt{abdurrouf24}), and while electron densities in both low- and high-ionisation have been shown to evolve strongly between $z\simeq0-5$, the evolution appears to plateau at higher redshift and order-of-magnitude deviations from the relation are not expected \citep{li25,topping25b,harikane25b}.
+A major source of uncertainty comes from a lack of constraints on the electron temperature -- although the resolution at the reddest end of the prism allows for detections of the [\oiii]$\lambda$4363 \AA\ line, strong [\oiii]$\lambda$5008 \AA\ emission is beyond NIRSpec's coverage.
+We therefore assume a range of values 15,000-20,000 $K$, which is in line with auroral line temperature measurements at $z\simeq9-10$ \citep{sanders_metal,pollock25}, and assume a fiducial value of 17,000 $K$ from the $z\geqslant10$ estimate of \citet{hsiao24b}.
+Moreover, given the moderate-to-high ionisation state of the detected nitrogen and carbon gas, we consider whether ionisation correction factors (ICFs) are required to capture their full extent and total abundances (note that our derived oxygen abundances already include such corrections and represent total abundances).
+We therefore compute a range of N/C and C/O ICFs (using the emission lines adopted in our \texttt{PyNeb} analysis) as a function of log\,$U$ and Ne3O2 ratio, based on a grid of CLOUDY and BPASS models with metallicities less than 20\% solar, log\,$U$ up to 0, densities up to 3,000 cm$^{3}$, and stellar ages between 3-10 Myr.
+The resulting ICFs very clearly asymptote to unity at log\,$U\gtrsim-2$ and Ne3O2$\gtrsim$1, both of which are characteristic of our \civ\-strong stack (see Table~\ref{tab:stacks} and Section~\ref{subsec:metalpoor}) and suggest the fraction of N and C in the singly-ionised state is effectively negligible.
+These findings are also in broad agreement with the lower-redshift determinations of \citet{berg19a} and \citet{martinez25} for the most extreme ISM conditions.
+As such, we consider our derived abundances close to total, and do any apply any ICF.